Can you recommend a company to administer my company, trust or foundation?

 The Commission is the regulatory body for the finance sector in the Bailiwick of Guernsey and it is not in a position to recommend a particular trust or corporate services provider.
 Please refer to the Regulated Entities pages of the website for a list of entities licensed to conduct business in or from within the Bailiwick of Guernsey.

-Under The Regulation of Fiduciaries (Accounts) Rules, 2001 each licensed fiduciary holding a full fiduciary licence (which includes joint licensees) must submit audited financial statements to the Commission within 4 months after the end of the relevant accounting period.
+Under The Fiduciary Rules and Guidance 2020 each licensed fiduciary holding a full fiduciary licence (which includes joint licensees) must submit audited financial statements to the Commission within 4 months after the end of the relevant accounting period.
 These must either be separate sets of financial statements for the lead licensee and each of its joint licensees or aggregated under the lead fiduciary’s name with others on the same licence.
 Such aggregated or consolidated financial statements should not include the financial statements of any entity which does not hold a full fiduciary licence.

 Under The Financial Services Commission (Administrative Financial Penalties) (Bailiwick of Guernsey) Regulations, 2010, any licensee who fails to submit his audited financial statements on time is subject to a fine.
 Please note all licensees, including joint licensees, are subject to these penalties.

 The audited financial statements and supporting documentation should be submitted via the Online Submissions Portal.

 If you are an individual you will need a personal fiduciary licence to act as a director of a company, a co-trustee or protector of a trust, an executor of a will or administrator of an estate provided you are receiving an income, fee, emolument or other consideration in money or money's worth for doing so.

 If you are a company incorporated in Guernsey or Alderney you will need a full fiduciary licence to carry on regulated activities by way of business from anywhere in the world.